 However this pricing policy has led to repeated accusations of unethical trading.
 In 2006, following a number of largely unsubstantiated media claims, the chain became a member of the Ethical Trading Initiative, a body which seeks to enforce a code of conduct for suppliers from developing countries to guard against exploitation.
 Primark also maintains its own strict standards for supplier conduct.
 Nevertheless, an undercover BBC TV documentary team discovered during 2008 that some manufacturing work for Primark garments was being outsourced without the store's knowledge to child workers in India.
 Although Primark has adapted its policies, and manages a team of 40 in-country ethical inspectors, it is still reliant upon cheap labour in developing markets.
 It was, for example, one of several well-known fashion brands being worked on in the Rana Plaza factory in Bangladesh which collapsed in 2013 killing 1,100 workers.
 Although it was not directly implicated (the factory was used by one of Primark's sub-contractors not the store itself) it has made payments of more than $12m since then to families affected by the disaster.

 Despite the general downturn in the retail sector since 2008 and 2009, Primark has continued to outperform rivals.
-Revenues hit a new high of £5.35bn in the year to September 2015, up 8% on the previous period.
-Operating profit rose marginally to £665m.
+Revenues hit a new high of £7.05bn in the year to September 2017, up 19% on the previous period.
+At constant exchange rates the increase would have been 12%.
+Operating profit rose 7% to £735m.

 Arthur Ryan, long-serving founding chief executive of Primark, passed on that role in 2009 to Paul Marchant.
-He was named in 2013 as the UK fashion industry's single most influential figure by trade bible Drapers.
-Other senior managers include John Lyttle (chief operating officer), Breege O'Donoghue (director of marketing & human resources), Katharine Kirk (ethical trade director) and Ben Mansfield (sales director).
+He was named in 2013 as the UK fashion industry's single most influential figure by trade bible Drapers, and again in 2015.

 Although Primark has only really captured the attention of the media and even most shoppers within the last ten years, the business actually celebrated its 45th anniversary in 2014.
 Still more surprising perhaps is the fact that for almost its entire history to-date it was run by the same small management team, latterly aged in their 60s and 70s.
 Primark, or rather Penneys, was originally founded in the Republic of Ireland in the late 1960s as part of what was then a substantial retail empire owned by the Weston family.
 Fashion wholesaler Arthur Ryan was recruited to run the business - he remained managing director until 2009 and chairman until 2012 - and following success in Ireland, a first outlet was launched in England, in the city of Derby, in 1974.
 Because of trademark issues with US chain JC Penney, which had already registered the Penneys name in England, the Derby store was launched as Primark.
 Although the chain continued to expand steadily over the next 20 years it remained well below the radar in the general fashion press.